DhyanRaiBM/ViewTube/README.md

   The site may take some time to load, so please wait up to 1 minute.

   ViewTube is deployed on Netlify.
-Explore the live demo of SneaX here.
+Explore the live demo of ViewTube here.
 [Live Demo](https://viewtube-dhyan.netlify.app/).